BetterRules/openfisca-aotearoa/README.md

 pip --version  # should print at least 9.0.
 #if not, run "pip install --upgrade pip"
 ```
-Clone this Country Package on your machine:
+Clone OpenFisca Aotearoa on your machine:

 ```sh
 git clone https://github.com/ServiceInnovationLab/openfisca-aotearoa.git